hashicorp-guides/vault-radar-demo/docs/slack.md

 ## Authentication
 `vault-radar` needs some authentication credentials in order to be able to make requests to Slack.
-Follow the steps below to generate a User oAuth token and specify the environment variable SLACK_USER_TOKEN to scan Slack channels.
+Follow the steps below to generate a User OAuth token and specify the environment variable SLACK_USER_TOKEN to scan Slack channels.

 * [Create a Slack app](https://api.slack.com/start/quickstart#creating)
 * [Request scopes](https://api.slack.com/start/quickstart#scopes) Within **OAuth & Permissions** section, scroll down to **Scopes** section.